bios62/notechws/README.md

 ## Workshop part 4

 Python Lab
-In this lab a Arduino based microcontroller for a temp sensor will be used to report current temp to the logdata table
+In this lab a Arduino based microcontroller for a temp sensor will be used to report current_temp to the log-data table
-The Arduino does not have a speed sensor, and the REST API used is /wsapi/temp that supplements the logdata record with the most recent value from the current_speed table.
+The Arduino does not have a speed sensor, and the REST API used is /wsapi/temp that supplements the log-data record with the most recent value from the current_speed table.
-During the lab, current_speed may be changed to generate different values in the logdata table with the simulator
+During the lab, current_speed may be changed to generate different values in the log-data table with the simulator

 `python simulate.py --url https://<myadb url>/ords/user25/wsapi/temp --speed 75`